 The lake that copper built

 In the early 1960s, Phelps Dodge was looking for water to service its huge mining operation in Morenci.
 The most obvious source was the nearby Black River, but its water rights were tied up by the Salt River Project, better known as SRP.
 Phelps Dodge and SRP found a solution in a water trade.
 SRP would allow Phelps Dodge to use water from the Black River if the mining company delivered the same amount of water from outside SRP’s existing service area.
-A site on the Mogollon Rim was selected and construction
+A site on the Mogollon Rim was selected to complete the deal.

 By 1965, Phelps Dodge had constructed a dam on East Clear Creek an hour’s drive north of Payson.
 The resulting reservoir—originally named Blue Ridge—held only 15,000 acre feet of water, but was surprising reliable given its location atop the Mogollon Rim.
 The project included an 11-mile long pipeline to deliver the water down the rim to the East Verde River, which eventually flows into SRP’s reservoir system.
 It was an exchange that served both parties well for decades to come.